darford01/pac/README.md

 ## Description

 Voting is a simple voting application built with AngularJS, Node.js and MongoDB.
-Creates your article and shares them in a beautiful minimalistic template.
+Create Posts and add question and vote for one of them.

 ## Features